studyrepo201909/springboot-computer/README.md

 Locally you will need a Postgres database running on port 5432.

-To start a local database we provide a `docker-compose.yml` file that can kickstart the appropiated containers, you only need to run the following command:
+To start a local database we provide a `docker-compose.yml` file that can start the appropriate containers, you only need to run the following command:

 ```bash